CIS Baselines & Hardening: Practical Guide

 - Validation and evidence are reviewed on a recurring cadence.

-- Define baseline scope and risk tiers by system criticality.
+- We define baseline scope and risk tiers by system criticality.

-- Operationalize reporting and evidence so controls stay effective over time.
+- We operationalize reporting and evidence so controls stay effective over time.

 Why baselines expose hidden risk

 Most organizations discover risk when they try to standardize: unknown assets, stale admin rights, weak default settings, and undocumented exceptions that became permanent.
-Baseline work makes those risks visible.
+Baseline work makes those risks visible and actionable.

 CSF vs CIS Controls vs CIS Benchmarks